syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### pageSettings.totalPages `Number`
 {:#members:pagesettings-totalpages}

 Get the value of total number of pages in the grid.
-The totalPages value is calculated based on pagesize and totalrecords of grid
+The totalPages value is calculated based on page size and total records of grid

 #### Default Value:
 {:.param}